 Faculty and regular staff may use sick leave for these purposes:

 When sick leave is exhausted, faculty and staff may use vacation or compensatory time for the policy-defined purposes of sick leave.
 If circumstances warrant, employees may access the Sick Leave Pool, unused time donated by employees:

 Vacation time may be added to sick leave hours.
 When vacation accrual exceeds the maximum allowed fiscal year accrual (referred to as lapsed vacation hours), it will be credited to an employee’s sick leave in the following fiscal year.
 Find a chart of vacation accrual limits for full time, benefits eligible employees.

 Employees who leave employment will not be paid for unused sick leave.
 They may donate unused sick leave to the Sick Leave Pool.
-(An exception: some sick leave may be paid to the estate of those who die while employed.)
-Find the sick leave donation form.
+(An exception: some sick leave may be paid to the estate of those who die while employed).
 If you are interested in donating sick leave to a specific co-worker, contact a Benefits Coordinator, 1-855-878=7650, Option 2, from 8 a.m. to 5 p.m., weekdays.

 Employees who join a UNT System component from another state agency or higher education institution may transfer sick leave to their new position, if there is no break in service.
 Similarly, employees who leave a component to work at another State of Texas agency may transfer sick leave to the new position if there is no break in service.
 Contact the hiring manager at the new position to manage sick leave transfer.

 If there is a break in service, employees may be eligible to have sick leave restored if they have worked for another State of Texas agency within the past 12 (twelve) months.
 To learn more, contact a Human Resources Benefits Coordinator.